tulane-cmps6610-fall-2025/extra-credit-review-AminMirfakhar/answers.md

       which shows that Quicksort is concentrated tightly around its expected O($n \log n$) work. the probability of doing much more than the expected amount decays quickly.

+---
 4. **Greedy Algorithms**
+Consider a scheduling problem where we are given $n$ jobs $j_1, j_2,
+\ldots, j_n$,  each of which has a processing time $p_i$.
+A schedule $S$ is simply an ordering of jobs; each job will have a \textit{waiting time} given by the sum of all processing times of jobs prior to it.
+Let us define the  cost $C(S)$ of a schedule $S$ to be the average waiting time over all jobs.
+Prove that scheduling jobs in order of their processing times (i.e., shortest-job-first) results in an optimal schedule.

+---

 5. **Dynamic Programming**
+Problems that can be solved by dynamic programming require the optimal substructure property.
+We showed that the optimal substructure property induces a directed acyclic graph that can be used to derive the span of a dynamic programming algorithm.
+Give one example of an optimal substructure recurrence that has maximum span (i.e., no parallelism is possible) and one example that has polylogarithmic (i.e., ideal) span.

+   - problems with recurent structure have chain of dependencies which cause maximum span. example could be Fibonacci (Naive DP Order) which ends up with span $\in O(n)$
+   - with the balanced recurence tree we can end up with polylogarithmic span like Parallel Prefix Sum (Scan) that has span $\in O(\log n)$

+---

 6. **Graphs**
+   You learned the cut property for minimum spanning trees.
+There is another useful fact called the \textit{cycle property} for minimum spanning trees which states the following:

+  Given a graph G that contains a cycle, then the largest weight cycle in that graph
+  \textbf{cannot} be contained in any minimum spanning tree.

+Prove the cycle property.